SyedHassan20/Portfolio/README.md

 This notebook focuses on analyzing ambulance dispatch data and optimizing the matching of ambulances to emergency cases.
 The technical highlights include:

-- **Data Analysis**: The analysis explores historical dispatch data, identifying key patterns such as response times, geographical distribution, and peak demand periods.
+- **Data Collection:** Gathered real-time data on ambulance dispatches at fifteen-minute intervals between 3 pm and 6 pm.
+- **Variable Analysis:** Examined the number of ambulances dispatched as a discrete variable to understand emergency response frequency.
-- **Optimization Modeling**: Integer programming models are developed to optimize ambulance allocation, aiming to minimize response times and maximize coverage efficiency.
+- **Simulation:** Developed and ran simulations to model and optimize ambulance response times and resource allocation.
-- **Matching Algorithms**: The implementation of matching algorithms, including the Hungarian algorithm, is used to pair ambulances with emergency cases optimally.
-- **Simulation**: The effectiveness of the proposed dispatch strategies is evaluated through simulation, with metrics like average response time and coverage percentage being analyzed.